 - Verbal Tic: Similar to Armadimon's "dagya", Meicoomon and its evolved forms say "dagan".

 - Walking Spoiler: Since this site's policies don't allow spoiler tags above the description lines and she half of the time is being an antagonist, it's unavoidable to be spoiled.

-- Walking Wasteland: Once it gets to Raguelmon, it starts making everything it touches dissolve.
+- Walking Wasteland: Once she gets to Raguelmon, she starts making everything around her dissolve.